Borough of Melton

 Melton is a local government district with borough status in north-eastern Leicestershire, England.
-It is named after its main town, Melton Mowbray.
-Other settlements include Asfordby and Bottesford.
-At the 2011 census, it had a population of 50,376.
+It is named after its only town, Melton Mowbray.
+The borough also includes numerous villages and surrounding rural areas.
+The north of the district includes part of the Vale of Belvoir.
+Melton is the least populous district of its type and the fourth least populous district in England overall.